maxime216-pro/gha_project/README.md

 ## Tests
-If you want to run tests, dont forget to create a database where you run migrations. then dont forget to provide a `DATABASE_URL` for the `test` env. simply run `vendor/bin/phpunit` for that.
+If you want to run tests, dont forget to create a database where you run migrations. then dont forget to provide a `DATABASE_URL` for the `test` env.

+After that, simply run `vendor/bin/phpunit` to trigger the test suit.

 Enjoy :)